gilch/hissp/README.md

 reader, function, and macro libraries.

-It is a goal of the project to support a more Clojure-like reader and function/macro library.
+It is a goal of the project to support a more Clojure-like reader and a complete function/macro library.
-But this will be an external project in another repository.
+But while this informs the design of the compiler, it will be an external project in another repository.

 ## Show me some Code!
 Or, the Hissp tutorial.